Singhrahul2511/ipl-analytics-api-dashboard/README.md

 ## ✨ How to Use

 1. Enter team names or player nicknames (e.g., `mi`, `msd`)
-2. View real-time stats and charts
+2. View real-time stats
-3. Easily deployable to Render or Railway
+3. Easily deployable to Railway

 ---